jrnd-io/jr/Readme.md

 ### Create more random data

 Using `-n` option you can create more data in each pass.
+This example creates 3 net-device objects at once:

 ```bash
 jr run net-device -n 3
 ```
 ### Continuous streaming data

-Using `--f` option you can repeat the creation every `f` milliseconds
+Using `--frequency` option you can repeat the creation every `f` milliseconds

-This example creates 2 net-device every second.
+This example creates 2 net-device every second, for ever:
 ```bash
 jr run net-device -n 2 -f 1s
 ```
+Using `--duration` option you can time bound the entire object creation.

-This example creates 2 net-device every 100ms for 1 minute.
+This example creates 2 net-device every 100ms for 1 minute:
 ```bash
 jr run net-device -n 2 -f 100ms -d 1m
 ```